yishairasowsky/big_book_of_torah_knowledge/mishnah/maaseros.md

 **The opinions are…**

 This is a machlokess.
 Rebbe Meir is machmir and says you cannot eat any of them without being mafrish.
-Rebbe Yehudah is makel and says you can eat one at a time without being mafrish.
+Rebbe Yehudah is maikel and says you can eat one at a time without being mafrish.

 **The qualifications are…**

 Their machlokess is davka in a case where the farmer picked the figs and handed them to you one at a time.

 However, if you pick the figs yourself, Rebbe Meir agrees that you’re allowed to eat the figs one at a time without being mafrish.

 Alternatively, if the farmer picked several figs at once and handed them to you, then even Rebbe Yehudah agrees that you cannot eat before being mafrish.

+In addition, even if the farmer gives you one fig at a time, still if you have not eaten the first before he hands you the second, then you become chayav because there are two together.

 **The proof is…**